 |Forex account*||$1,000-50,000||Forex and CFDs||Advanced Trader, MetaTrader 4, MetaTrader 5|

-- Professional - custom spreads, for applying you have to talk with Swissquote
+- Professional - custom spreads; you have to contact Swissquote to apply for this account

-At the London-based Swissquote Ltd you can open three account types, which differ in their pricing structure, minimum deposit, and maximum leverage:
+At the London-based Swissquote Ltd you can choose from three account types, which differ in their pricing structure, minimum deposit, and maximum leverage:

 |Minimum deposit||Spreads||Commission||Maximum leverage|